Ovingham: Landmarks

 The vicarage was, in medieval times, a cell for three Augustinian canons of Hexham, and was rebuilt in the seventeenth century.
 It was formerly the residence of the late Frank Atkinson, who did so much to establish the Beamish Museum in County Durham, and also the Bewick Trust at Cherryburn.
 Bewick received his education in the vicarage and the church.

 The Ovingham 'pack-horse' bridge over the Whittle Burn consists of two segmental arches with a width of five feet between the parapets, so that it could not be used for wheeled traffic.
 It is likely that the Ovingham mill dam on the Tyne raised the level of the water.
 The bridge is grade 2 listed and required repairs to the mortar after the severe flood of 2015.
-The adjacent ford was replaced by a concrete road bridge in the 1960s, although this is low lying and was overtopped by the Burn in 2015.
+The adjacent ford was replaced by a concrete road bridge in the 1960s, although this is low lying and is overtopped by the Whittle Burn during times of flood.

 Whittle dean is a deep woody dell which stretches southwards & joins the Tyne east of Ovington.
 The waters of this dean (peculiarly soft & clear) are the most celebrated in the north of England for whitening linen cloth.
 Mr. William Newton's bleach green, situated on this stream at the confluence of the Tyne is known and famed throughout all these northern parts.
 (Mackenzie 1825).
 The Whittle Burn can be traced back to the present day Whittledean Water Works on either side of the line of Hadrian's Wall near Welton Hall.

 The first three trees of the Ovingham Community Orchard were planted in the old grazing field next to the allotments by children from Ovingham First School on Friday 23 November 2018.
 The following morning about 40 villagers turned out to plant the remaining 21 trees.
 Each tree will produce a different variety of apple.